dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Cloning the GitHub Repo and opening Commands.txt

-You will need to modify the majority of the commands blow to use the ***&lt;name&gt;*** prefix you have chosen.
+You will need to modify the majority of the commands below to use the ***&lt;name&gt;*** prefix you have chosen.
 In addition, a number of the commands shown below are split across multiple lines for readability, but will need to be entered on a single line.
 We have simplified this task for you by creating a "**[commands.txt](deploy/commands.txt)**" file in the github repo.
-You can open that file, do some global search and replaces on for your specific values, then simply copy and paste the commands from the file into your command prompt one by one as you work through the lab.
+You can open that file, do some global search and replaces of your specific values, then simply copy and paste the commands from the file into your command prompt one by one as you work through the lab.
 This will help keep things easy, reduce typos, and speed things up in general.

 To do this, you will need to first clone the GitHub repo down to your personal workstation so you can get the file.